Bret Harte

-Bret Harte (/hɑːrt/ HART, born Francis Brett Hart, August 25, 1836 – May 5, 1902) was an American short story writer and poet best remembered for short fiction featuring miners, gamblers, and other romantic figures of the California Gold Rush.
+Francis Brett Hart (August 25, 1836 – May 5, 1902), known as Bret Harte (/hɑːrt/ HART), was an American short story writer and poet best remembered for short fiction featuring miners, gamblers, and other romantic figures of the California Gold Rush.
 In a career spanning more than four decades, he also wrote poetry, plays, lectures, book reviews, editorials, and magazine sketches.

 Harte moved from California to the eastern U.S. and later to Europe.
 He incorporated new subjects and characters into his stories, but his Gold Rush tales have been those most often reprinted, adapted, and admired.

 Early life

 Harte was born in 1836 in Albany, New York.
 He was named after his great-grandfather, Francis Brett.
 When he was young, his father, Henry, changed the spelling of the family name from Hart to Harte.
 Henry's father was Bernard Hart, an Orthodox Jewish immigrant who flourished as a merchant, becoming one of the founders of the New York Stock Exchange.
 Bret's mother, Elizabeth Rebecca Ostrander Hart, was from the English and Dutch culture and raised her child in a Dutch Reformed church.
 Later, Francis preferred to be known by his middle name, but he spelled it with only one "t", becoming Bret Harte.
 Harte was of French Huguenot and Dutch ancestry and descended from prominent New York landowner Francis Rombouts.

 An avid reader as a boy, Harte published his first work at age 11, a satirical poem titled "Autumn Musings", now lost.
 Rather than attracting praise, the poem garnered ridicule from his family.
 As an adult, he recalled to a friend, "Such a shock was their ridicule to me that I wonder that I ever wrote another line of verse."

 Harte's formal schooling ended when he was 13, in 1849.